 Importance of Planning

-Planning is of unique importance in the teaching learning process.
-Planning helps us divide the syllabus into workable chunks.
 Planning ensures that we pay attention to all the language skills in a prescribed syllabus.
 At the beginning of the academic year a teacher can take stock of the teaching material available in the school and explore other resources.

 The academic year is divided into three terms.
 In each term a particular amount of syllabus has to be covered.
 The given syllabus is divided into units and each unit has a set of lessons.
-Each lesson has specific objectives and activities.
-Planning progresses from year plan to unit plan and to lesson plan with an estimation of time availability.

-Planning ensures that we think of the other alternatives available to us in each situation and add variety to the learning activities.
-Planning should be learner centred rather than teacher centred.
-Planning also give scope for the teachers within a school or neighbouring schools to share their ideas and plan the lessons together.
+Planning should be learner-centered rather than teacher-centered.
+It should also give scope for the teachers within a school or neighbouring schools to share their ideas and plan the lessons together.

 They can discuss their plans for different activities.
 This improves their familiarity with the topic and the materials available.
-Planning gives us an opportunity to understand our preparedness for teaching a particular lesson and gives us a chance to improve on the areas in which we feel incompetent.

-Planning is useful as it helps a teacher to plan the activities in advance, makes teaching flexible and gives a chance to review and reorganize the lessons.
-Planning helps a teacher to cater to the needs of different types of learners in the class.
-The teacher can also think of some remedial classes for low proficient learners.
-In this way planning helps to improve the academic performance and gives clarity about future actions.
+Planning helps a teacher cater to the needs of different types of learners in the class.
+The teacher can also consider some remedial classes for low-proficient learners.
+In this way, planning helps to improve academic performance and gives clarity about future actions.